-- Drones: At this time, there is no permit for a drone within the City limits; however, all FAA regulations must be followed.
+- Drones: At this time, there is no permit for a Drone within the City limits; however, all FAA regulations must be followed.
 Please review these Best Management Practices.
 In terms of safe operation, the most important factors are that the craft is flown in a space that is clear of bystanders, under 400 feet, and not within two miles of restricted airspace.
 Anyone that is on the ground under the craft should be involved with the operation of the craft or be made aware of the risk.
 Please register your Drone and send a copy of the license to the Special Events Coordinator.

-- Wrestling: If you are hosting any type of fighting and/or wrestling event, you will need to notify the Okahoma State Athletic Commission at (405) 271-9444 X57993.
+- Wrestling: If you are hosting any type of fighting and/or wrestling event, you will need to notify the Oklahoma State Athletic Commission at (405) 271-9444 X57993.

 - Parks: If you are utilizing a City Park for your event, you will need a Park Permit.
 Please complete an online form.
 For River Parks, contact (918) 596-2001 and for County Parks (LaFortune, Chandler) contact (918) 596-5990.